 Well, I know Mallikarjun Mansur is no more and one cannot meet him in person.
 Thankfully he has chosen to lie in the garden of the house he lived in, right by the side of his wife.
-He probably registers the visitors who come searching for him his pristine house in a narrow lane opposite the All India Radio station in Dharwad.
+He probably registers the visitors who come searching for him in his pristine house, in a narrow lane opposite the All India Radio station in Dharwad.

-Mallikarjun Mansur Museum in Dharwad.
+Mallikarjun Mansur Museum in Dharwad

 Though the place is very much alive with regular music classes that are held in the house every evening.
 I reached the house and the first thing that struck me was its pristine white color with a red border and three letters vertically written on it – MBM.
-I know MM stands for Mallikarjun Mansur but wondered what does B stand for and I was soon to learn that it was his middle name Bheemarayappa, the name that he got from his father first name.
+I know MM stands for Mallikarjun Mansur but wondered what does B stand for.
+I was soon to learn that it was his middle name Bheemarayappa, the name that he got from his father’s first name.

-Caretaker Sandhya opened the house for me and the Mansur’s Tambura is a glass case was the first one to greet.
-On top, the Padma Shri, Padma Bhushan and Padma Vibhushan decorations smiled and rendered dollops of awe.
+Caretaker Sandhya opened the house for me.
+The Mansur’s Tambura is a glass case was the first one to greet.
+On top, the Padma Shri, Padma Bhushan, and Padma Vibhushan decorations smiled and rendered dollops of awe.
 His white bust stood in a corner wearing sandalwood around his neck.
-I stepped into the hall and two attached rooms and admired the photographs of Mallikarjun Mansur while performing, with family, with students and with fellow musicians.
+I stepped into the hall and two attached rooms and admired the photographs of Mallikarjun Mansur while performing, with family, with students, and with fellow musicians.

 I was curious if the house was always white and she said – yes, this was the favorite color of my father and he always wore white.
 I am sure I have seen some white houses before but somehow the white color at Mallikarjun Mansur’s house oozed out an aura of purity.
 She pointed me to the pictures of him eating at home and performing pooja.

 Second she told an anecdote about the Tambura that is kept in the entrance room.
-She said once Mansur performed at a Math and the Swamiji asked him to have food and then leave.
-Since there was still time for the food to be served, Mansur packed his Tambura and left the place but as soon as he took first turn on the road his Tambura fell down and broke – not a good omen for a musician.
-So, he went back, had food at the math as directed by the Swamiji and then got the new tambura made at Miraj.
+She said once Mansur performed at a Math.
+And the Swamiji asked him to have food and then leave.
+Since there was still time for the food to be served, Mansur packed his Tambura and left the place.
+But as soon as he took first turn on the road his Tambura fell down and broke – not a good omen for a musician.
+So, he went back, had food at the math as directed by the Swamiji.
+And then got the new tambura made at Miraj.
 The same tambura is displayed at the museum.

 It is an experience to be in the space where an art form was nurtured, where a great musician did his daily practice and to top it all hear it all from his daughter.

-Recommend you to read following Travel Blog on Places to visit in Hubli Dharwad and near by places.
+Recommend you to read following Travel Blog on Places to visit in Hubli-Dharwad and nearby places.